Verónica Echegui: Career

 Echegui landed her first television work with a minor role in the series Una nueva vida, followed by an appearance in the series Paco y Veva.
 In 2005, she did theatre work in Tomaž Pandur's play Infierno, which was staged at the Teatro María Guerrero.
-For her big screen debut, Echegui starred in Bigas Luna's My Name Is Juani, portraying the title character, a 18-year-old woman who moves to Madrid to pursue her dreams of becoming an actress.
-After being told by her agent that Bigas Luna was looking for the role for an average Jane instead of an actress, Echegui attended the first casting call for the film pretending not to be an actress.
+For her big screen debut, Echegui starred in Bigas Luna's My Name Is Juani, portraying the title character, an 18-year-old woman who moves to Madrid to pursue her dreams of becoming an actress.
+After being told by her agent that Bigas Luna was looking to cast an average Jane in the role instead of an actress, Echegui attended the first casting call for the film pretending not to be an actress.
 Reviewing for Variety, Jonathan Holland assessed that Echegui "revels in the role of the raspy-voiced, short-skirted and irrepressibly vulgar Juani, the character who comes closest to winning viewers' hearts".
 Despite the film's mixed reviews, it landed her a nomination for the Goya Award for Best New Actress and launched her career.

 Early roles also include her appearance in the TV movie Un difunto, seis mujeres y un taller.
 She went on to star in The Lesser Evil (2007) along with Carmen Maura and Roberto Álvarez as the temperamental lover of a right-wing politician.
 Likewise, the film 8 Dates, presented at the 2008 Málaga Film Festival, gave her the opportunity to try her hand at comedy.
-She also trained an Argentine accent for her role in the Basque conflict-themed film La casa de mi padre (2008), which premiered at the San Sebastián International Film Festival.
+She also trained to acquire an Argentine accent for her role in the Basque conflict-themed film La casa de mi padre (2008), which premiered at the San Sebastián International Film Festival.